futureworkz/elm-autocomplete/README.md

 -- View

+{-| Autocomplete does not provide a view renderer function so we have to create one ourselves from the Autocomplete state -}
 view : Model -> Html Msg
 view model =
     let
         { selectedValue, autocompleteState } =
             model

-        { query, choices, selectedIndex, status } =
+        -- Get view-related state from the Autocomplete State { query, choices, selectedIndex, status } = Autocomplete.viewState autocompleteState
-            Autocomplete.viewState autocompleteState

-        { inputEvents, choiceEvents } =
+        -- Important!
+We need to attach input and choice events to our view { inputEvents, choiceEvents } =
             AutocompleteView.events
                 { onSelect = OnAutocompleteSelect